Drug and Alcohol Policy

 Hope College welcomes and supports the decision of any student or employee not to consume alcohol.
 Hope College seeks to emphasize education about choices, risks, and personal responsibility regarding the use of alcohol and other drugs.
 Hope College expects everyone to observe state and federal laws regarding alcohol and drug use, with particular attention to those that address underage drinking.
 Behaviors that create a risk of danger to the health and safety of themselves or others could be subject to disciplinary action.
 Anyone found in violation of our policies and/or the law will be held accountable for his/her choices.

 Hope College is a dry campus, with very few exceptions, as well as a drug-free campus.
-Students or employees who are 21 or older are free to make decisions when off campus about whether or not to consume alcohol or recreational marijuana.
+Students or employees who are 21 or older are free to make decisions when off campus about whether or not to consume alcohol, recreational marijuana or CBD.
 Anyone hosting off campus gatherings is responsible to ensure that all guests observe county, city, state and federal laws.

 I. Policy Statement